lucidarch/docs/content/jobs/_index.md

 }
 ```

-## Handling Errors with Jobs
+## Custom Dispatcher

-You may turn any class in your application into a dispatcher.
-This is most common with `Exceptions\Handler`,
+You may turn any class in your application into a dispatcher of jobs.
-where you may want to centralize your error responses in jobs to maintain a consistent structure across your application.

 To equip a class for running jobs, these traits are required: `JobDispatcherTrait`, `MarshalTrait` and `DispatchesJobs`.

 ```php